We have identified a more suitable language of this document. To change language to please click here or close

 Secondary legislation and other legal documents

-The Multiannual Energy Programme (PPE) determines the objectives for the development of hydrogen until 2028.
+The Multiannual Energy Programme (PPE), approved by Decree No 2020-456 of 21 April 2020, determines the objectives for the development of hydrogen until 2028.

 France’s future hydrogen plan should make it possible to draw up a financing plan to develop hydrogen in the coming years.